semdinsp/verde-toplevel-site/_data/blog/2020-02-20-video-post.md

 title: Our Marketing Services
 thumbnail: /assets/image-1.jpg
 ---
+Our marketing company provides full service video production in Timor Leste.
+We also have a mobile app for android or ios so that marketing departments can manage their activies and see the history of their work.

+Please visit our website at [Marketing](https://gogo.verde-tl.com)

 Blah, blah,  extra work to do here.
 I have embedded a youtude video in this page.
 By adding HTML to the markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZY-Ytrw2co" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>